machinebox/textbox_elastic_indexer/README.md

 $ go run indexer.go
 ```

-# Structure of the document
+# Structure of the document on Elastic Search

+The articles in raw are just a txt files, where the first line is the title, we are going to extract the `title` and use `textbox` to extract `keywords`, `places` and `people`.

-Pre-Processing with textbox allows to have more structured document.
+Pre-Processing with textbox allows to have more structured document as it follows.

 ```
 {